-Born in Staffordshire, England, Stephen trained at Goldsmith's College, University of London, gaining an honours degree in music.
+Born in 1966 Staffordshire, England, Stephen trained at Goldsmith's College, University of London, gaining an honours degree in music.
 He was chosen by Sir Cameron Mackintosh to study with Stephen Sondheim during Sondheim’s tenure at Oxford University as the Visiting Professor of Contemporary Theatre.
 Subsequently Stephen composed the music for Maddie (book and lyrics by regular writing partner Shaun McKenna with Steven Dexter), which was workshopped at the Royal National Theatre Studio before receiving its first full production at the Salisbury Playhouse.
 The production then transferred to the Lyric Theatre, London produced by Kenny Wax.
 The critically acclaimed two disc 20th Anniversary Deluxe Edition London Cast Album was released in October 2016 by Stage Door Records.

-He was the co-composer, along with Laurence O'Keefe, for La Cava (book by Dana Broccoli, lyrics by Shaun McKenna and John Claflin), which transferred from the Churchill Theatre, Bromley to the Victoria Palace Theatre, London later moving to the Piccadilly Theatre.
+He was the co-composer, along with Laurence O'Keefe, for La Cava (book by Dana Broccoli, lyrics by John Claflin and Shaun McKenna), which transferred from the Churchill Theatre, Bromley to the Victoria Palace Theatre, London later moving to the Piccadilly Theatre.